Chabahar, an Iranian port city known for its strategic position and access to high seas, has also remarkable natural places and tourist attractions.

 The following is a list of wonderful sites in the port city worth visiting:

 Tis Port, which dates back 2,500 years, is known as Tiz Port in the books on Alexander the Great’s conquests.
 Tis used to be a busy commercial port which was destroyed during the Mongol invasion of Iran.
 Ancient sites such as castles and graves in Tis Port are indicative of its age-old civilization.

 Tis Mosque of Chabahar

 Tis Mosque is located in a beautiful namesake village, 9 km from Chabahar.
 The mosque was first built 1,000 years ago.
 Thanks to the single-minaret mosque’s proximity to Pakistan and India, its architecture and interior design are similar to Pakistani and Indian places of Muslim worship.

-The Telegraph House is the oldest modern building in Chabahar which was built by the British in 1864, at the end of the Qajar era, to promote sailing and trade and connect India, Jask [a city in Hormozgan Province] and Bandar Abbas.
+The Telegraph House is the oldest modern building in Chabahar port which was built by the British in 1864, at the end of the Qajar era, to promote sailing and trade, and to connect India, Jask [a city in Hormozgan Province] and Bandar Abbas.
 The beautiful structure with sloping slate shutters and arches has been registered as a national monument.

 Coasts along the Sea of Oman, particularly in Chabahar, are rocky.
 Iran’s most beautiful rocky coasts are in Sistan and Baluchestan Province.
 Whales can often be seen frolicking off these coasts.